kristijonas-ber/snake-in-the-box/README.md

   Daniel Ari Friedman ([docxology/snake](https://github.com/docxology/snake), MIT) —
   see [LICENSE](LICENSE) for the full attribution notice.

 Development of this repository was assisted by AI coding tools.
-All reported snakes are given as transition sequences that can be independently verified.
+All generated snakes are given as transition sequences that can be independently verified.